The proper squash grip is very counter-intuitive. Instinct would tell you to grip the racquet with a clenched fist. The racquet

 Although unconventional grips can be successful in certain cases,

-there's no need to handicap yourself.
-If you're just starting out this
+there is no need to handicap yourself.
+If you are just starting out this

-is a perfect time to learn the proper grip and stroke... it's much more
+is a perfect time to learn the proper grip and stroke.
+It is much more

-difficult to switch back once you've developed bad habits.
+difficult to switch back once you have developed bad habits.

 Do what you can to get someone knowledgable to show you the proper grip

 and strokes.
-If you can't find anyone, you can try the websites, as well
+If you can not find anyone, you can try the websites, as well

 as books on the subject.